-Getting Started Direct Glue:
+Getting Started - Direct Glue

-There are two ways to install when using a moisture cured urethane wood flooring adhesive (wet lay meaning to lay directly into wet adhesive and dry-lay method meaning to allow the adhesive to flash or to tack up.)
+There are two ways to install when using a moisture cured urethane wood flooring adhesive: the wet lay method, laying flooring directly into wet adhesive, and the dry lay method, which allows the adhesive to flash or to tack up.

-Caution: Whether you choose to install using the dry or wet method, follow all guidelines set by the adhesive manufacturer as well as the flooring manufacturer.
-By not adhering to the guidelines you can void your flooring warranties.
+CAUTION: Whether you choose to install using the dry or wet method, follow all guidelines set by the adhesive manufacturer as well as the flooring manufacturer.
+Failure to adhere to the guidelines may void your flooring warranties.

-General Information for Glue-Down Installations
+General Information for Glue Down Instructions

 - 1. Use cement-based patch, skim coat leveling products to correct substrate imperfections. - 2.
 Regulate temperature and humidity 72 hours before, during and after installation. - 3.
-At least 48 hours before installation, place cartons of wood flooring in the installation area. - 4.
-Install and secure starter row. - Spread adhesive using recommended trowel, ensuring 95 to 100% adhesive contact.
-Wet Lay method: press flooring firmly into adhesive immediately after troweling.
-After the flooring is place, roll the entire installation with a 75 lb. smooth roller. - 6.
+Install and secure starter row. - 4.
+Spread adhesive using recommended trowel, ensuring 95% to 100% adhesive contact.
+Wet-lay method: press flooring firmly into adhesive immediately after troweling.
+After the flooring is place, roll the entire installation with a 75 lb. smooth roller. - 5.
 Inspect the installation and remove any adhesive smudges or drops immediately using mineral spirits.
 NOTE: Urethane adhesive is very difficult to remove once dry and cured.
 Make every effort to prevent adhesive from getting on the flooring surface.
-For best results, keep a urethane adhesive cleaner or mineral spirits nearby to remove any adhesive smudges or drops during installation.
+For best results, keep a urethane adhesive cleaner or mineral spirits nearby to remove any adhesive smudges or drops during installation. - 6.
+Clean tools while adhesive is fresh using a urethane adhesive cleaner or mineral spirits. - 7.
+Avoid light/regular traffic for at least 12 hours.
+Avoid heavy traffic for at least 24 hours. - 8.
+See adhesive manufacture guidelines for open time on the adhesive container. - 9.
+Proper ventilation within the room must be provided.
+An electric fan is helpful.